morisy/exemption_data/README.md

 * `example_appeal`: Ideally this is based off of a successfully filed appeal that we know has worked at least once, but even if you just try to put together a good guess at what the appeal would look like, it can be very helpful.
 Make sure to point to statute in the appeal, when necessary.
 You can include multiple appeals if there’s different paths that might be helpful.
 These should be written somewhat generically so that someone can copy and paste it and quickly adapt it to suit their specific situation.
 Seperate different appeals with `|`.
 * `contributors`: A list of comma-separated links including the names (or pseudonyms) of any contributors that wish to be identified as well as links back to homepages, MuckRock accounts, etc. Over time, if someone overhauls an entry, we would include the original contributors names as well as the new contributors — we just keep adding and acknowledging folks.
 * `parent_exemptions`: If this exemption is a subset of another exemption or is the state implementation of a federal exemption, a link to the "parent" exemption.
+* `related_exemptions`: The `exemption_id` of other exemptions that might have useful information for people researching a particular exemption, such as a parent exemption or a carveout.
 * `case_law`: The names of any relevant litigation, formatted in markdown and, where possible, links to the most requester-friendly explanation of that case.
 * `contributor_notes`: Internal notes such as flagging potential upcoming changes, areas for further research, etc.